sanvsquezsz/PPG-based-BP-assessment/README.md

 ## When using this resource, please cite the original publication:
 S. Vasquez Salazar, L. D. Delgado Giraldo and E. J. Argüello-Prada, «PPG-based BP assessment dataset,» April 1st 2024.
 [Online].
 Available: https://github.com/sanvsquezsz/PPG-based-BP-assessment.

+**Please also cite the associate study**, which is currently under review and can be accessed at https://www.researchsquare.com/article/rs-4693866/v1.

 ## Data Collection
 The data were obtained on an outpatient basis, i.e., none of the individuals were hospitalized, and data collection was performed in a laboratory.
 Each of the 56 recordings in the data set contained a 2-min (120 s) PPG signal.
 These were sampled at 100 Hz (fs = 100 Hz).